 Guide for Ludo2026-04-04

-Ludo has more luck than chess, but far more strategy than it appears.
-Correct decisions at key moments can completely change the outcome, even with bad dice rolls.
+If you want to play Ludo online free, dice luck is only part of the match.
+Ludo has far more strategy than it appears: correct decisions at key moments can completely change the outcome, even with bad rolls.

 Taking Pieces Out: Always When You Can